NxPKG/khulnasoft-docs/content/ruleset-engine/managed-rulesets/deploy-managed-ruleset.md

 }
 ```

-In these examples, the managed ruleset executes the behavior configured by Cloudflare.
+In these examples, the managed ruleset executes the behavior configured by Khulnasoft.
 To customize the behavior of managed rulesets, refer to [Override a managed ruleset](/ruleset-engine/managed-rulesets/override-managed-ruleset/).